paulvt/stm32f4disc-demo/README.md

 Serial interface
 ----------------

-The serial interface configured on USART 2 can be accessed using, for example, an USB-to-serial cable connected to a ground pin, and RX to PA2 and TX to PA3.
+The serial interface is configured on USART 2 and can be accessed using, for example, an USB-to-serial cable connected to a ground pin, and RX to PA2 and TX to PA3.

 The interface will output the following lines: